wrappid/vscode-extension/README.md

-# wrppidextension README
+# Warppid Extension README

-This is a test Extension for Wrappid Framework.
+This is a VS Code Extension for Wrappid Framework.